 When you are done you will have squares of “yogurt” like cubes.
 You can’t really mess this up but take your time and be gentle.

 With the cubes, still in the stock pot, place it over a medium-low heat and stir gently every so often.
 You will now see the beautiful cubes of white cultured milk.
-Heat to 104-115 degrees.
+Heat to only 104 °F if you are on a raw animal foods diet and up to 115-120 °F if not.
 Stir more often as the heat increases to the desired temperature.

 I like to heat mine to 104 degrees and then shut it off.
 Then I let it rest for 10 minutes and stir it again.
 Stirring releases the whey.
 I stir mine until I am happy with the look and texture.

 In addition, mesophilic culture is still present at 104 degrees.
 I’m not sure if this matters, but I like the fact that I still have this additional culture present in my cheese.
 You can save a quart of the whey, containing the mesophilic culture, in the refrigerator and pour a pint into your milk for your next batch prior to setting it out to increase the cultures.
 This also helps speed up the process.

 At this point, those cubes will have the look of cottage cheese curds.
 The hotter the water the more solid or harder the curds become and the more whey is released.
 So it’s a matter of preference.
 Your final result is still considered a raw food (if you keep the temperature under 104 °F).